Brian-Magnuson/nico/docs/design/overview.md

 ### Functions

 Functions are used to encapsulate code and allow it to be reused.
-The `func` keyword declares a function:
+The `func` keyword declares a function.
+It may be written in indented form, braced form, or short form:
 ```
 func my_function(): // Indented form
     statement1